 There is some research that suggests that supplements cannot replace the vitamins and antioxidants present in fresh produce.
 The food at the peak of quality, with no nutritional degradation, has to come from a local source and be eaten as soon as possible after harvest.
 A backyard vegetable garden is the best way to provide quality food for your family.
 Due to deterioration starting as soon as crops are harvested, having your own garden allows you to harvest foods to use immediately, keeping them as fresh as they possibly can be, offering foods at the peak of quality to your family.

 Grow Food for Food Security

-Especially after the events of the last year around the world, it is advisable that every household keep at least a few days supplies of food on hand in the event of unforeseen circumstances that close nearby grocery stores.
+Especially after the events of the last few years around the world, it is advisable that every household keep at least a few days supplies of food on hand in the event of unforeseen circumstances.
 A backyard with a vegetable garden is like an extra pantry when self-sufficiency is needed.